 The body is tuned to neutral pronation, or the natural inward rolling of the ankle as you walk and run.
 Worn out running shoes lacking arch support may cause you to over or underpronate, stressing the muscles, tendons, and ligaments employed in running mechanics.

 Common running injuries that result in part from worn out running shoes include:

-IT Band Syndrome: Killer knee pain might actually result from the stiffening and inflammation of the IT band, or iliotibial band, which runs from your hip down the outside of your thigh all the way to your shin.
+Killer knee pain might actually result from the stiffening and inflammation of the IT band, or iliotibial band, which runs from your hip down the outside of your thigh all the way to your shin.
 Due to the prolonged running with an inward turn of the leg, often because of old running shoes and sloped running surfaces, IT band syndrome destabilizes the knee joint and results in pain with simple knee movement.
-Rest, ice and heat therapy, updated shoes, cortisone shots, cross-training, wearing a knee support for it band, and physical therapy are typical recommended treatments.
+Rest, ice and heat therapy, updated shots, cortisone shots, cross-training, wearing knee support for its band, and physical therapy are typically recommended treatments.